anders88/firstTakesAllSolver/readme.md

 # FirstTakesAll Solver

-Starting points in various languages for participant in the First Takes All game
+Starting points in various languages for participants in the First Takes All game

 ## License